Jeremi360/jythonfx/README.md

 **TODO:**
 - Sample for FXML with Tabs
 - Class & Sample for make Animation easy
+- Recreate some of Gtk 3.12 widgets
+- Recreate some Grabbo widgets

 **Files included:**
 - **samples** - samples with commentary